-London is one of the top foodie capitals of the world.
+London is one of the top foodie capitals of the world making a list of “the best restaurants in London” a rather impossible task.
 The pace of exciting new London restaurant openings is faster than I can follow.
-Especially since I started blogging, it’s as if I’ve grown a finely-tuned radar that detects them.
+Especially since I started writing, it’s as if I’ve grown a finely-tuned radar that detects them.
 It’s basically my superpower.
 My friends turn to me for restaurant recommendations now, carefully tailored to their specific needs.
 Dinner with the parents.
 Very conservative people.
 Ok, coming from where?
 Mmhmm.
 Yes, definitely try this place.
 A romantic dinner date, with drinks.
 Oh, she’s from Tinder?
 Just go here.

 So it’s no surprise that my London Restaurant Top 10 is constantly changing.
 I love so many places.
 I could write a top 10 for Mayfair, for Asian food, for cheap bites, etc, which I hope to do another time.
-But for this post, as a reflection of the fluidity in London’s restaurant scene, I wanted to share my top 10 of places I’ve been as well as those that I haven’t.
+But for this post, as a reflection of the fluidity in London’s restaurant scene, I wanted to share the top 10 best restaurants in London that I’ve been to as well as the one that I haven’t.

 To kick things off, here is my personal London Top 10 favourite restaurants right now.
 I’ve picked out those places that stand out the most for their incredible food and powerful flavours.
 While I also tried to select a range of cuisines, the focus really is on what has impressed me most.